Ryan Speedo Green

 ABOUT

-At the Wiener Staatsoper, Mr. Green has been seen as Fasolt in Das Rheingold, Don Basilio in Il Barbiere di Siviglia, Varlaam in Boris Godunov, Ferrando in Trovatore, Raimondo in Lucia di Lammermoor, and Banquo in Macbeth, Sarastro in Die Zauberflöte, Der Einarmige in Die Frau ohne Schatten, Sparafucile in a new production of Rigoletto, Lodovico in Otello, Angelotti in Tosca, Timur in a new production of Turandot, Peneios in Daphne, Fouquier-Tinville in Andrea Chénier, the Monk in Don Carlo, the Pope in Lady Macbeth of Mtsensk, and the King in Aida
+A central chapter of Mr. Green's European career was his tenure as an ensemble member of the Wiener Staatsoper, where he sang nineteen roles over the course of several seasons, including Fasolt in Das Rheingold, Don Basilio in Il Barbiere di Siviglia, Varlaam in Boris Godunov, Ferrando in Il trovatore, Raimondo in Lucia di Lammermoor, Banquo in Macbeth, Sarastro in Die Zauberflöte, Der Einarmige in Die Frau ohne Schatten, Sparafucile in a new production of Rigoletto, Lodovico in Otello, Angelotti in Tosca, Timur in a new production of Turandot, Peneios in Daphne, Fouquier-Tinville in Andrea Chénier, the Monk in Don Carlo, the Pope in Lady Macbeth of Mtsensk, and the King in Aida.

 Ryan Speedo Green photo credit Jiyang Chen 2 copy.jpg